The fog getting too thick for you to see through?

 Now all that's left is to run the wire and mount and adjust the lights (see the instructions that came with your lights).

 Now to keep from having to unplug each wire at each light (total of 4) and then having to tie the wiring up somewhere out of harms way.
 I got a two-way connecter (red arrow) and spliced it in the middle of the two wires going down to the lights.
 One simple connection and already out of the way with no wire to tie up.
-The blue arrow just shows the location of the relay for the lights.
+The blue arrow just shows the location of

 I also shorten the wiring between the lights so I didn't have extra wiring in the way that also needing to be tied up to the axle.
 I also place the wire in a small diameter wire loom along the axle for added protection.
 As you can see in the picture the wire is taped to the axle.
 This was just a quick attachment to test this setup.